DanisyEisyraf/Legal-Cases/Acts List/README.md

 ## **Akta Rahsia Rasmi**
 This act emphasizes the security of law enforcers on seizing evidence, and suspected materials, and protecting received materials such as reports, and other relevant materials.
-This act is commonly used about law enforcers attaining materials, performing their duties, and tprotecting
+This act is commonly used by law enforcers to attain materials, perform their duties, and protect evidence and materials seized or received by law enforcers.
+> Key takeaways:
+- Disrupting law enforcers performing their duties (Mengganggu pihak berkuasa menjalankan tugas)
+- Government secrecy
+- Seizing, protecting, and securing evidence or relevant materials
+- Intelligence secrecy